-Two international fellows will be hosted by the Department of Business Administration and Accounting and Professor Karen Popovich October 18-November 19.
+The Department of Business Administration and Accounting will host two international fellows from October 18 to November 19.
 They are Mai Thi Thao Chi (Chi) of Da Nang, Vietnam, and Natalia Prikhodko of Krasnoyarsk, Russia.
 Chi and Natalia will be living in graduate housing on campus for most of their stay at Saint Michael’s College.

 The Business Department is being supported by the Office for International Students and Scholars (OISS) and Patti Delaney, the Special Assistant to the VPAA for International Projects.